fortinet-fortisoar/solution-pack-fortimanager-ztp-feature-examples/docs/usage.md

 end
 ```

 You can use FortiSOAR to run scripts arbitrarily.
 In FortiSOAR and `FortiManager -> Scripts` you can open the record `Create Loopback - lo0 - DeviceDB` and run the `Render Script with a Device` automation.
 This will provide you with the CLI you need to create the Loopback and you can run this via the FMG API.
-If you want to see the script created in FMG then check the `Skip Delete Script` option and go check FortiMnager.
+If you want to see the script created in FMG then check the `Skip Delete Script` option and go check FortiManager.

 ![](./res/usage/ztpflowtest-script-render-create-lo0.png)